 Hot water bottles are great for adding an extra touch of heat just where you need it.
 Curl up with one as you watch TV, or put a small bottle on an aching back when you come in from gardening.
 Brilliant.
 Instant warmth and no need for the heating to be turned on just yet.

 And of course, your evening will be much more pleasant if you know your PJ's are wrapped around a bottle ready for you to put on and snuggle under the duvet.
 Now all you need is cup of hot cocoa and an evening cookie and that north wind can howl all it likes.

-In the next blogpost, I shall be posting details about a new hot water bottle cover in two different sizes: Joules and Joulietta.
+In the next blogpost, I shall be posting details about a new knitting pattern for hot water bottle covers in two sizes: Joules and Joulietta.
 These are worked using a lovely soft, textural stitch called Barley Corn taken from our book, Reversible Knitting Stitches.
 This traps the air well so is great at keeping the bottle warm for ages.
-Joules fits a regular-sized hot water bottle and Joulietta is for a mini-size bottle - perfect when travelling or for a child's bed.
+Joules fits a regular-sized hot water bottle and Joulietta is for a mini-size bottle — perfect when travelling or for a child's bed.

-Both are quick to work so you won't have long to wait until you can have a new cozy hot water bottle to hug!
-The pattern is available for instant download from my pattern store.
+Both are quick to work so you won't have long to wait until you can have a new cosy hot water bottle to hug!
+The pattern is available for instant download here so you can make a start today.